teynav/signalApngSticker/README.md

 3. apngasm
 4. tgs-to-gif

+For v2 you need 2 more things to be preinstalled run on your system

+1. sudo pip install python-telegram-bot
+2. sudo pip install signalstickers-client

 ---
 You can easily find these in your repo or AUR
-With v2 you will be able to download these using script except for tgs-to-gif
+With v2 you will be able to download these using script except for tgs-to-gif For python requirements run pip commands

 ---

 ## V2 of the script is handles uploading by it's own !!!!